Chapter 5:

 "These won't be enough to collapse it, but if you," he looked at Mia," hit them with a fireball, it might just do the trick."

 "Let's do it then," Mia said with a hint of confidence in her voice that made Cress's chest swell.
-She might not be able to fight, but she had at least been able to contribute.
+She might not be able to fight, but she'd at least contributed.

 It didn't take long for Dian to chip into the sandstone walls of the tunnel and place the bombs far enough away that the explosion and subsequent collapse wouldn't injure the party.
-Marcel brought up waiting to make sure it would be necessary, but the group agreed it was better to be safe than sorry.
-Mia said the guild could hire someone to clear it out after they made it back.
+Marcel proposed waiting, but conceded that it was better to be safe than sorry.

 "The explosion might draw more spiders, so stay on your guard."

-Just the word sent a shiver through Cress's body and she fought away the image of the Cave Stalker that had almost killed her.
+Just the word sent a shiver through Cress's body and she fought away the image of the Cave Stalker.
 Even the dagger in her hand reminded her of the beast's fangs and she wanted to throw it across the room.
-She wished Mia would refresh her Lion Heart spell on her or that she could take another pill, but Mia needed to preserve her mana and the orange bottle in Cress's scuffed purse was down to two pills.
+She wished Mia would refresh her Lion Heart spell or that she could take her medication, but Mia needed to preserve her mana and the orange bottle in Cress's scuffed purse was down to two pills.

 "I just need to focus on my grounding techniques.
 Focus on the feeling of the rough wall against the palm of my hand and think of William.
-They don't expect anything from me, so the best thing I can do is stay calm and out of the way so I don't distract them."
+They don't expect anything from me, so the best thing I can do is stay calm and out of the way."

-Cress wanted to cry, to sink to her knees and curl up into the fetal position.
-She wanted to be at home, snuggling her mom on the couch, listening to sweet words of encouragement while getting her hair brushed.
+She wanted to cry, to sink to her knees and curl up into the fetal position.
+She wanted to be at home, snuggling her mom on the couch, listening to her gossip while getting her hair brushed.

 "It's coming."

-Marcel's voice trembled and cracked a little, like a teenage boy trying to stand up to a bully even though Cress couldn't sense anything.
+Marcel's voice trembled and cracked a little, like a teenage boy standing up to a bully, though Cress couldn't sense anything.
 Still, seeing her terrified friends' bravery inspired her.
 Maybe if they made it out of this she could convince them to take her in as an apprentice until she found a way home.
-It might even help with her arachnophobia since Earth was blessed with not having mammal-sized arachnids.
+It might even help with her arachnophobia since Earth wasn't cursed with mammal-sized arachnids.

 An eternity passed with the party rooted in a defensive position.
 Mia and Dian remained in the back while Cress kept to the side out of the way.
 Marcel stood bravely at the remaining entrance of the tunnel, sword raised in an anticipation in front of him.
-It was clear that the trio was a veteran party (A-Rank according to Mia).
-It was comforting, but it also made the situation that much more tense.
-A-Rank was the second highest rank attainable and they claimed to be on par with the majority of S-Rank parties, with the exception of those of legendary status.
+It was clear that the trio was a veteran party (A-Rank according to Mia), but it also made the situation that much tenser.
+A-Rank was the second highest rank attainable and they claimed to be on par with the majority of S-Rank parties.

 Unfortunately, it didn't matter.

-A tall, slender, hooded figure casually stepped down the tunnel towards the group.
-It was too dark to make out the figure's details, but its build stirred thoughts of a classic Silvan Elf, or maybe even a Drow since they were in an underground spider infested cave.
+A tall, slender, hooded figure stalked in from the dark of the tunnel.
+The shadows hid the figure's details, but its build stirred thoughts of a classic Silvan Elf, or maybe even a Drow since they were in an underground, spider-infested cave.
 In its hand it held an obnoxiously long, slender straight sword that resembled a Chinese jian that it scraped against the edge of the tunnel creating sparks.
 Classic villain behavior.

 "Not a step closer," Marcel warned, his gruff voice echoing throughout the cave.
 "We don't want any confrontation.
 We're just trying to take an injured civilian to the surfa—"